 How did you stay fashionable when starting out with no money?

-When you are on a budget you have to work within your means because when you go out of your means you associate guilt with wearing it and it takes all of the fun out of it!
-So why stretch yourself to where you are panicking to open up your credit card bill?
+When you are on a budget you have to work within your means.
+When you go out of your means to buy something you associate guilt with wearing it and that takes all of the fun out of it.
+Why stretch yourself to where you are panicking to open up your credit card bill?
 That is stupid.
 Polish your nails.
-Your skin is so important… People look at your skin, your hair and your nails before anything else.
-Your shoes should be clean!
-No matter what they look like.
+Your skin is so important.
+People look at your skin, your hair and your nails before anything else.
+Your shoes should be clean no matter what they look like.
 If they are clean, that’s it.
 People are just going to notice if you’re not taking care of yourself.

 Did you always know you wanted to be an entrepreneur?

-As a child I saw a need for candy on the bus because we didn’t have vending machines in my junior high.
-So I called the director of who sold the candy and organized for them to deliver me candy on a 180 day payment plan and I would sell the candy on the bus on the way home to everyone!
-Everyday I would go through a case.
+As a child I saw a need for candy on the bus because we didn’t have vending machines in my junior high so I called the director of who sold the candy and organized for them to deliver me candy on a 180-day payment plan.
+I would sell the candy on the bus to everyone on the way home and everyday I would go through an entire case.

-Craaaazy!
-[Laughs] It’s from the time you get up to the time you go to bed.
-It’s six days a week.
-We filmed for about seventeen weeks but I learned so much.
-I went into the show thinking I was maxed out, like this is the most I can do, the most people I can manage and I couldn’t take anymore in my day.
-And suddenly you literally have another full-time job and a serious job where you are reporting to a network that has a lot of money invested in the show and you have to report to them everyday.
-So suddenly your job that has always been first priority becomes put on the back-burner.
-I learned really what I was capable of.
+Crazy!
+It’s from the moment you get up in the morning to the time you go to bed, six days a week.
+We filmed for about 17 weeks but I learned so much.
+I went into the show thinking I was maxed out and that this was the most I could do, the most people I could manage and that I couldn’t take anything more in my day.
+Then suddenly you literally have another full-time job and a serious job where you have to be reporting to a network everyday that has a lot of money invested in the show.
+So suddenly your job that has always been your first priority becomes put on the back-burner.
+I really learned what I was capable of.

 Do you think the way you were portrayed was true to your authentic self?

-Yeah, exactly! … It’s like a diary.
-You can see how reality can be completely destructive, how it ruins marriages because it is hard and it puts pressure on you and everything is out in the open but the only reason I did the show was because I am content with that.
+Exactly.
+It was like a diary.
+You see how reality television can be completely destructive or how it ruins marriages because it is hard and it puts pressure on you and everything is out in the open but the only reason I did the show was because I was content with that.

-I think as long as you love the person you are with and [loving yourself] if you are by yourself, that is the most important thing.
-You have to love what you are doing; it’s not about money.
-I have been in some of the wealthiest [people's] closets and there is a mix of two people; people that are amazing and happy and those that are filling a void.
-I’ve always said it’s just having a healthy balance and it all just falls into place.
-But I’m like really good with home services.
-[Laughs] I have a home service for everything!
-Manicures, spray tans, hair, you name it!
-That’s how I do it.
-So I’m getting a blow out at 8 o’clock [in the morning] and a spray tan at 9:30 and then my trainer comes.
+I think as long as you love the person you are with and love yourself if you are by yourself, that is the most important thing.
+You have to love what you are doing.
+It’s not about money.
+I have been in some of the wealthiest people’s closets and there is a mix of two people; people who are amazing and happy and then those who are filling a void.
+I’ve always said that as long as you have a healthy balance then it all falls into place.
+But I’m also really good with home services.
+I have a home service for everything!
+Manicures, spray tans, hair, you name it.
+That’s really how I do it.
+I’ll get a blow out at 8 in the morning and a spray tan at 9:30 and then my trainer comes.
 There is a misconception about being high maintenance.
 Those are luxuries and I am blessed I can have them but at the end of the day that is the only way I can do it.
 That’s what works.

 Well, we are growing.
 Right now we are at 46 employees.
 I soft-launched my jewelry collection and I just live day-to-day.
 I am very content.
-I obviously want to grow my business and I have big plans but I’m a self-funded company and I don’t have investors where there is this pressure [on me] so as long as we are enjoying our work environment and everyone is happy and we are making our overhead, awesome!
-We pride ourselves in being extremely innovative and doing everything in-house.
+I obviously want to grow my business and I have big plans but I’m a self-funded company.
+I don’t have investors where there is this pressure on me so as long as we are enjoying our work environment and everyone is happy and we are making our overhead, awesome!
+We pride ourselves on being extremely innovative and doing everything in-house.